NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Couple spends retirement on cruise ships because it's cheaper than a mortgage: 'Life is too short'
+Couple spends retirement on cruise ships because it's cheaper than a mortgage

-Couple spends retirement on cruise ships because it's cheaper than a mortgage: 'Life is too short'
+Couple spends retirement on cruise ships because it's cheaper than a mortgage

 Representative Cover Image Source: Getty Images/jgroup

-A Seattle couple is living out the retirement of their dreams, exploring the world by sea, hopping from one cruise ship to the next.
-Angelyn Burk and her husband, Richard, decided to live the golden years of their lives aboard cruise ships after realizing it would be cheaper than continuing to live on land.
-It all began in 2021 when Burk—a retired accountant—made the stunning discovery while crunching some numbers one evening.
+A Seattle couple is turning their retirement into a never-ending adventure by living aboard cruise ships, exploring the world one voyage at a time.
+Angelyn Burk and her husband, Richard, chose this unique lifestyle after realizing it was actually more affordable than staying on land.
+It all started in 2021, when Burk, a retired accountant, crunched the numbers and had a lightbulb moment.
 "This is how I want to retire.
-Life is too short," she thought at that moment, the 53-year-old told The Washington Post.
+Life is too short," the 53-year-old told The Washington Post.

-Burk, who has been in love with the open sea since she first embarked on a cruise in 1992, turned to her husband and said: "We can do this.
-Let's make cruise ships our home."
-To her delight, Richard was immediately on board with the idea.
-"We really enjoy cruising and being able to visit different parts of the world without hopping on an airplane," Burk told 7Life.
-After some extensive research online, the couple determined that, on average, they could string together voyages on various cruise ships for considerably less money than their collective cost of living on land.
+Burk, who fell in love with the sea on her first cruise back in 1992, told her husband, "We can do this.
+Let’s make cruise ships our home."
+To her delight, Richard immediately agreed.
+"We love cruising and the chance to visit different parts of the world without the hassle of airports," Burk told 7Life.
+After extensive research, the couple discovered they could book back-to-back cruises for less than their combined living expenses on land.

 "We calculated that we can probably live reasonably well with about $100 a day together, with what we've saved up," said 51-year-old Richard, who retired as a computer programmer in April 2022.
 "It became a no-brainer," said Burk.
 Speaking to CNN, she revealed: "Currently, this year, we have secured 86 cruise days with an average all-in cost of $89/day for both of us.
 Which includes room, food, entertainment, transportation, gratuity, port fees and taxes.
 This is well within our retirement budget."
 Burk explained that this is in part made possible by the deep discounts they get on future sailings through loyalty programs.